-172 The Secure Hash Algorithm (SHA) of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.
+The Secure Hash Algorithm (SHA) of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.

 FCS_COP.1/SHA Cryptographic operation

-Hierarchical to: No other components

-FCS_COP.1.1/SHA The TSF shall perform secure hash computation in accordance with a specified cryptographic algorithm SHA1, SHA224, SHA256, SHA384 and SHA512 and cryptographic key sizes none that meet the following standard: [FIPS PUB 180-3].
+FCS_COP.1.1/SHA The TSF shall perform secure hash computation in accordance with a specified cryptographic algorithm SHA1, SHA224, SHA256, SHA384 and SHA512 and cryptographic key sizes none that meet the following standard: [FIPS PUB

-Note1) The TORNADO [TM] 2MX2 RSA/ECC library provides the functionalities for computation of hash values.
+Note1) The TORNADO 2MX2 ACCELERATOR RSA/ECC library provides the functionalities for computation of hash values.
 The use of these functionalities for keyed hash operations like HMAC or similar, is not subject of this TOE and requires specific security improvements and DPA analysis by the operating system which is not part of the TOE.
 The SHA224, SHA256, SHA384 and SHA512 functionalities are intended to be used for ECDSA signature generation and verification.

 Dependencies: No dependencies